MoonHighway/learning-graphql/chapter-01/README.md

 Chapter 1 - Welcome To GraphQL
 ==================
 GraphQL is a query language for your APIs and a runtime for fulfilling those queries with your data.
+The GraphQL service is transport agnostic but is typically served over HTTP.
+Throughout this chapter, we'll introduce GraphQL: its history, its spec, and its architectural differences from other API paradigms like REST and SOAP.

 Resource Links
 ------